 - With the weight shifted onto the front leg, the back knee is slowly bent and dropped down towards the floor.

-By using a medicine ball in the lateral lunge (side lunge) the athlete is able to add weight to the exercise as well as using it to aid balance.
+By using a medicine ball with this knee exercise the athlete is able to add weight to the exercise as well as using it to aid balance.

 - The athlete steps to the side keeping the toes forwards and the feet flat.